 Set schedule: A schedule that doesn’t vary more than 15-20 minutes each day

-A set schedule at the age of 6+ months is important, and should be implemented.
-The reason a set schedule is recommended at this age is because it helps set your little one’s internal clock and adds more structure to their sleep patterns.
+A set schedule at the age of 6+ months is important and should be implemented.
+The reason a set schedule is recommended at this age because it helps set your little one’s internal clock and adds more structure to their sleep patterns.
 By implementing a more structured schedule, your baby knows when sleep is expected which will help lengthen your child’s naps, and set them up for a successful night of sleep.
+Below are a charts for a little before the 1-year old sleep schedules up to 14 month old sleep schedule and a baby awake time chart:

 Wake time schedule: A schedule that is based on age appropriate wake times, which causes nap & bedtimes to vary (common for ages 0-6 months)